g-kutty/py-tour/lessons/01/introduction/variables.md

         # prints 5
     ```

 - Above we defined an integer and a float as the variables `an_int` and `a_float`.
-We printed out the sum of the variable `an_int` with the number 3.
+We printed out the sum of the variable `an_int` with the number `3`.

-- We call the number 3 here a _literal_, meaning it's actually the number `3` and not a variable with the number 3 assigned to it.
+- We call the number 3 here a `literal`, meaning it's actually the number 3 and not a variable with the number 3 assigned to it.

 - Floating-point numbers can behave in some unexpected ways due to how computers store them.
 For more information on floating-point numbers and Python, review [Python's documentation on floating-point limitations](https://docs.python.org/3/tutorial/floatingpoint.html).

 &nbsp;
-## Changing Numbers
+### Changing Numbers
 ***

 - Variables that are assigned numeric values can be treated the same as the numbers themselves.

-- Two variables can be added together, divided by 2, and multiplied by a third variable without Python distinguishing between the variables and _literals_.
+- Two variables can be added together, divided by 2, and multiplied by a third variable without Python distinguishing between the variables and literals.

 - Performing arithmetic on variables does not change the variable — you can only update a variable using the `=` sign.